If you’re looking for an extremely unique and mellow pet reptile, the Jackson’s chameleon might be the animal for you!

 The ambient temperature within the enclosure should be between 70 degrees and 80 degrees Fahrenheit.
 For the gradient, you can create a basking area on one side of the enclosure and a cooler area on the other side.

 The basking temperature needs to stay around 85 degrees Fahrenheit, and we suggest using a basking light or an incandescent light.
-To prevent serious burns to your chameleon, place the light outside the enclosure.
+To prevent serious burns to your lizard, place the light outside the enclosure.

 Expert Tip: Nighttime temperatures can safely drop to 65 to 70 degrees Fahrenheit.